-About ViolinThe violin, also known informally as a fiddle, is a wooden string instrument in the violin family.
+About ViolinThe violin, sometimes known as a fiddle, is a wooden string instrument in the violin family.
 Most violins have a hollow wooden body.
 It is the smallest and highest-pitched instrument in the family in regular use.
-Smaller violin-type instruments are known, including the violino piccolo and the kit violin, but these are virtually unused.
-The violin typically has four strings tuned in perfect fifths, and is most commonly played by drawing a bow across its strings, though it can also be played by plucking the strings with the fingers (pizzicato) and by striking the strings with the wooden side of the bow (col legno).
+Smaller violin-type instruments exist, including the violino piccolo and the kit violin, but these are virtually unused.
+The violin typically has four strings, usually tuned in perfect fifths with notes G3, D4, A4, E5, and is most commonly played by drawing a bow across its strings, though it can also be played by plucking the strings with the fingers (pizzicato) and by striking the strings with the wooden side of the bow (col legno).

 violin, viola, cello